OUR MAN IN HAVANA

 For example, an attempt to poison Wormold is played mainly for laughs yet then it turns serious when Wormold lures the would-be-poisoner to a dark alley and shoots him dead.

-There's Burl Ives as Hasselbacher who makes only a perfunctory effort at à German accent.
-More fatally Maureen O’Hara is totally miscast as a secretary for Wormold, and I didn’t for one minute believe in the romance that develops between the two of them.
+Burl Ives as Hasselbacher, making only a perfunctory effort at a German accent, is bad enough but even worse is Maureen O’Hara who is totally miscast as a secretary for Wormold, and I didn’t for one minute believe in the romance that develops between the two of them.
 Nor did I believe that the local police chief would want to marry Wormold’s teenage daughter (played by Jo Morrow, another piece of miscasting).

-The film was shot in Havana so it has plenty of authentic atmosphere even if most of the goings-on are phoney.
+The film was shot in Havana so it has plenty of authentic atmosphere even if most of the goings-on seem phoney.

-I studied the novel as part of my 'O' Level English (using the word 'studied' loosely) but I can't remember much about it.
-I'm guessing the film is more comedic, which seems to have been Reed's decision, disagreeing as he did with Guinness who wanted to play Wormold as a more down-at-heel character.
+I studied the source novel as part of my 'O' Level English (using the word 'studied' loosely) but I can't remember much about it.
+I'm guessing the film is more comedic, which seems to have been the choice of Reed, who overruled Guinness who wanted to play Wormold as a shabbier, more down-at-heel character.

 Comments